PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Experiments: a use case in wind forecasting

-\paragraph{Forecasting Accuracy} The top part of Figure~\ref{fig:wind-1d} shows forecasting performance across lead times for all models.
-All trainable models include static station attributes; among them, RNN and STGNN also utilize learnable node embeddings, while RNN-noemb is identical to RNN except for the omitted node embedding $\ve^i$ and discarded static exogenous $\vv^i$.
-PM-st baseline provides a strong reference, particularly in the short term.
+\paragraph{Forecasting accuracy} Figure~\ref{fig:wind-1d} shows forecasting performance across lead times for selected models.
+All trained models account for topographic attributes $\vv^i$ and learnable embeddings $\ve^i$.
+While MP-TCN operates on the proximity graph, {MP-TCN-gsl} replaces it with a learned one.
+PM-st prediction accuracy provides reference performance, particularly relevant in the short term.
 As the horizon increases, PM-day marginally outperforms PM-st, although the difference is minor within the considered 24 hours; as expected, PM-st and PM-day coincide at 24h predictions.
 All deep learning models substantially outperform the PM baselines across all horizons, both in terms of MAE and probabilistic accuracy, measured by the ES metric.
-Among them, the STGNN model achieves the best overall performance, underscoring the value of incorporating spatial structure.
+Among them, the spatiotemporal models achieve the best overall performance, underscoring the value of incorporating spatial structure; these results are also confirmed by Table~\ref{tab:wind} in Appendix~\ref{app:wind-extra}.
 As expected, performance degrades with increasing forecast horizon.
 This trend holds for all models, with the exception of the persistence baselines: PM-day effectively remains fixed at 24h forecasting horizon, while PM-st benefits from daily wind patterns.
-Notably, wind direction is consistently harder to predict than wind speed as evidenced by smaller improvements over the PM baselines.
+Notably, wind direction is consistently harder to predict than wind speed as evidenced by the smaller improvements over the PM baselines.
+Similar results abserved for temperature forecasting in Appendix~\ref{app:temperature-extra}.